top of page

 The EquiBiome Report

-The Illumina MiSeq is used to generate this report, it is the most accurate and up to date technology, preferred by genomic researchers around the world.
+Illumina MiSeq is used to generate this report.
+It is the most accurate and up to date technology, preferred by genomic researchers around the world.

-In horses, the knowledge and science relating to the microbiome and links to health and disease, are in their infancy, much more research as been done, and better conclusions reached, because higher numbers of samples have been used.
+In horses, the knowledge and science relating to the microbiome and links to health and disease are in their infancy.
+Much more research has been done, and better conclusions reached, because higher numbers of samples have been used.

 • Scientific research has linked every gastrointestinal disease to the gut bacteria